The Cost of Replicability in Active Learning: Replicable Active Realizable Learning

 labeled samples are required for convergence.

+The size of the disagreement region can be estimated up to arbitrary accuracy using unlabeled data.
+Thus, we use the exact value in our algorithm.

-It remains to argue accuracy of the final hypothesis.
-The stop condition \(\Delta(V) \le \varepsilon\) guarantees that all \(h\in V_N\) have error rate below \(\varepsilon\).
+It remains to argue the accuracy of the final hypothesis.
+A union bound over the failure probabilities of the empirical error rate estimation in each round yields an overall failure probability of \(\bigO{\delta}\).
+Then, the stop condition \(\Delta(V) \le \varepsilon\) guarantees that all \(h\in V_N\) have error rate below \(\varepsilon\).
 This follows from the fact that in the realizable case, the ground truth \(c\) will never be removed from the hypothesis space because the estimated error rate of the ground truth cannot exceed 0.
 Since the ground truth \(c\) is never removed, if all hypotheses agree on a point, all of them must classify this point correctly.
-The size of the disagreement region is approximated with accuracy \(\frac{\varepsilon}{2}\) using a replicable statistical query that succeeds with probability \(1-\frac{\delta}{2N}\) and replicability parameter \(1-\frac{\rho}{2N}\) in every round on unlabeled data.
-The (unlabeled) sample complexity for this query is then

-A union bound over the failure probabilities of the empirical error rate estimation in each round yields an overall failure probability of \(O(\delta)\).
+The final thresholding after exiting the loop is added for the purpose of replicability and does not have an adverse effect on accuracy.